kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v3/05-saving-content.md

 };
 ```

-* so now when we update the title or content, the `> editor.currentContent` will update.
+* So now when we update the title or content, the `> editor.currentContent` will update.
-* we have a problem in that now we have editor stuff inside our view page.
+* We have a problem in that now we have editor stuff inside our view page.
 This is not good OOP design and we will fix this later.
 For now we will keep it and if you test it, it should work

 ## Next problem
 When we click the update button we get a quick error before it sends us to the next page.
 The reason is in `editor.js` we are calling `model.updateContent()` method which we did not write yet.